zzamir102/CS100_FINAL_PROJECT/README.md

  >   * Output: Console outputs corresponding to specific inputs
  > * Design Patterns
  >   * Factory Pattern
- >     * This pattern is a creational design pattern that consists of a superclass that provides an interface.
+ >     * The Factory Pattern is a great pattern for creating multiple objects.
+This pattern is a creational design pattern that consists of a superclass that provides an interface.
+The corresponding subclasses that inherent from the superclass will allow us to make many unique objects.
+The objects that are created by this common interface will have similar features, but it will also have its own unique features.
+This is very convenient for our project since we are going to have different types of characters, but they will all share common traits like health points and attack damage.
+This design pattern will make it simple for us to make multiple objects that share common traits.
+ >   * Flyweight Pattern
+ >     *
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.

  > ## Phase II